research-fosdem/research-fosdem.github.io/index.md

 <span style="background-color: #7dff9d;">**Apply for a _physical_ talk: [https://pretalx.fosdem.org/fosdem-2025/cfp](https://pretalx.fosdem.org/fosdem-2025/cfp)**</span>

-If you have any issues with Pretalx, do not despair: contact us at [open-research-devroom-manager@fosdem.org](mailto:open-research-devroom-manager@fosdem.org).
+If you have any issues with Pretalx, do not despair: contact us at [open-research-devroom-manager@fosdem.org](mailto:open-research-devroom-manager@fosdem.org) (NOTE: WE'VE GOT AN ISSUE WITH THE EMAIL AT THE MOMENT, WE'RE WORKING ON IT).

 Follow us [on Mastodon (@FosdemResearch@fosstodon.org)](https://fosstodon.org/web/@FosdemResearch) for updates and announcements.